appview-team/appview/website/README.md

 4. Access the local development version of the website at [`http://127.0.0.1:8000/`](http://127.0.0.1:8000/).

 > Using Node 16 or higher breaks some of this.
 It works with 14.

+# Configuration

+url, title, description are configured in gatsby-config